 Slag, as I’ve learned, is sort of a catch-all word for the waste product produced particularly in metal working and glass making.
 In the case of glass slag, also know as “glass cullet”, it could be the parts that are snipped off in the making of glass products or blobs of melted glass that are spilled, dropped or discarded.
 Some of these waste pieces are collected, ground up and recycled, others are just thrown away.
 Some of these waste pieces are broken into smaller pieces and used as landscaping gravel, the bigger pieces are used as ornaments in landscaping design or even as aquarium decoration.

 Occasionally pieces of slag find their way into stores that sell rocks, gems and minerals.
 It was in one of these stores where I bought a piece of slag.
-It was about 4 pounds, was clear in some areas, transparent blue in others with streaks/specks/pockets of red, purple, yellow and black.
+It was about 4 pounds, was clear in some areas, transparent blue in others and streaks/specks/pockets of red, purple, yellow and black.
 It was chipped and cracked, had thousands of tiny bubbles and I thought I had found some unique type of rock.
 I had no idea what slag was nor did I know it was relatively worthless.
 I thought it was beautiful enough to shine some lights on it, maybe make it “glow” and come out with a somewhat interesting photograph.
-What happened as I started to photograph this piece (about 3 years after I bought it!) was something totally unexpected.
+What happened as I started to photograph this piece – about 3 years after I bought it – was something totally unexpected.

 As the saying goes, “one man’s trash is another man’s treasure” and this seemingly innocuous piece of scrap turned out to be a treasure.
 I photographed it conventionally and it was “ok”.
-I then started zooming in with a macro and discovered that an area, some no bigger than a postage stamp, contained a fantastical world of color, texture, shapes, swirls, streaks, smears, specks, bubbles, cracks, reflections and light.
+I then started zooming in and then used a macro and discovered that an area, some no bigger than a postage stamp, contained a fantastical world of color, texture, shapes, swirls, streaks, smears, specks, bubbles, cracks, reflections and light.
 Within this trash, within a square inch of this scrap, was a universe of beauty.
-I then started shooting multiple images and focus-stacked them which gave a greater depth of field.
+I then tried shooting multiple focus-stacked images which gave a greater depth of field.
 Ultimately I wanted to give these images a “painterly” quality to them and by stacking and compressing these multiple images I believe I achieved that goal.